Donald Trump Hilariously Trolled By Newspapers, Government Agencies After Twitter Attacks

 — NOT ALT WORLD (@NotAltWorld) January 25, 2017

 After only a couple of days, the Twitter account has already amassed 1.3 million followers.
-The group — which purportedly is run by active NPS rangers — has been defiant of President Donald Trump after his attempt to censor the information being put out by government agencies.
+The group, which purportedly is run by active NPS rangers, has been defiant of President Donald Trump after his attempt to censor the information being put out by government agencies.

 Let tonight be a lesson for Trump.
 You may have the pen, but #WeThePeople have the say.
 You work for us, the popular majority. #RESIST